Ghazal 91, Verse 2

 FWP:

-A small mouth is a sign of beauty, so naturally the beloved's mouth is the smallest possible-- or impossible.
+A small mouth is a sign of beauty, so naturally the beloved's mouth is the smallest one possible-- or impossible.
 In fact her mouth is vanishingly small, so that it hardly exists.
-This idea is played on to witty effect in {24,7}, and also just two verses along in this ghazal, in {91,4}.
+This idea is played on to witty effect in {24,7}, and also just two verses along in the present ghazal, in {91,4}.

-Thus 'with what mouth can one express thanks?', which idiomatically means something like, 'how can I ever thank express my thanks sufficiently?', but literally of course asks what mouth one should use to express thanks.
+Thus 'With what mouth should/would one express thanks?' here idiomatically means something like, 'How can thanks ever be sufficiently expressed?'-- but literally of course asks what mouth one might or should use to express thanks.
 As S. R. Faruqi points out (May 2003), it suggests that the speaker both does (because of the idiomatic force of the expression), and doesn't (because he doesn't seem to have a mouth available), express thanks.

-In short, it seems, sadly but not surprisingly, that the beloved has not inquired after the lover.
+In short, it seems, sadly but not surprisingly, that the beloved has probably not inquired after the lover at all.
 The lover is-- just as in the previous verse, {91,1}, and so many others-- trying desperately to put the best face possible on the painful facts of the case.
-His convoluted rhetoric itself creates the implication; it is itself the very thing that lets us see behind it.
+His convoluted rhetoric itself creates the implication; it itself is the very thing that lets us see behind it.